maxdug/maxdug.github.io/ethos/index.md

 ### Don't Complain if you are going to do it anyway

 ### Deal with what is weighing most on your mind
+* Investigate to discover what's most on my mind

 ### Keep to the Plan, One task at a time

 ### Don't rush anything you don't have to
+* Generally if I feel rushed it's because I'm mismanaging time and not allocating to the right areas

+### It's not just important to do the right thing; it's also crucial to do it at the right time.
+* There is power in our ability to chose some of our challenges and when we take them on

 ### Prioritize Sleep
 * no phone, tv, or anything in the bedroom.